in0finite/ArmyOfSteelDocs/navigation.md

 - or just use small number of trees, hills, etc... anything that complicates navmesh ; increase voxel size (drastically reduces num triangles in a navmesh) ; each map can have around 20 trees (they will have large amount of wood, or perhaps infinite amount)

-why forest, when we can just use trees ? - no single reason
+why forest (group of trees), when we can just use trees ? - no single reason

 perhaps a water is causing performance drop ? it's large, and it's part of navmesh, even through it's not walkable